freenetconf/yang-creator/README.md

 Validate your YANG module using pyang.

 ##### Export
-See your finalized YANG module which you can download or copy (copy requieres flash).
+See your finalized YANG module which you can download, copy (copy requieres flash) or send to email.

 ##### Save
 Save your YANG files online for later usage.